MasterChef Celebrity (Spanish TV series)

 MasterChef Celebrity is a Spanish competitive reality television cooking show based on the British television cooking game show of the same title.
 It is a special spin-off of the series MasterChef Spain, that premiered on La 1 on 10 April 2013.
 The show was hosted by Eva González until the 4th season of the series.
 Jordi Cruz, Samantha Vallejo-Nágera and Pepe Rodríguez repeat as the judges of the show as in the amateur editions.
-The first season premiered the 6 of November 2016.
+The first season premiered 6 November 2016.

 A group of public life characters will have to demonstrate, through their week-to-week recipes, they are the "Spain's Celebrity MasterChef".
 They will have to overcome individual and team skill tests, pressure tests, creative challenges and elimination tests, under the watchful eye and scrutiny of a very demanding jury, composed of the award-winning chefs Pepe Rodríguez Rey, Jordi Cruz and Samantha Vallejo-Nágera.

 Show format

 Each episode follows the same script, and is divided into three challenges.
 At the end of every episode, one contestant is evicted.